 To develop the program’s curriculum, MSU faculty members drew on their specialties, as well as their experience working in urban school districts.
-Lessons in songwriting, mixing, critical listening, recording and performance will serve as a vehicle to teach new skills in reading, writing, communication and critical thinking.
-Put together, these skills will help the students develop new ways of expressing themselves creatively, critiquing the world around them, and collaborating with one another in pursuit of positive results.
+Lessons in songwriting, mixing, critical listening, recording and performance serves as a vehicle to teach new skills in reading, writing, communication and critical thinking.
+Put together, these skills help the students develop new ways of expressing themselves creatively, critiquing the world around them, and collaborating with one another in pursuit of positive results.

 “Songwriting as a medium allows students to speak to their own realities and provides a profound opportunity for youth to talk about their position in the world,” says Juliet Hess, assistant professor of music education in the College of Music.
 “It’s a medium they’re comfortable with, and this class is a way to teach them important skills by meeting them where they are.”

 Hess and Vaughn Watson, assistant professor of teacher education in the College of Education, also see Verses as an opportunity to study this unique approach to literacy education, and use their findings to expand the course.
 They hope to accommodate more students in the fall, and make the curriculum available to educators in K-12 public schools in the near future.

 Considering Mathers’ path to success, paved with the words he consumed as a kid, it’s likely that the next generation of wordsmiths are sitting in Detroit’s classrooms right now.
 And chances are, Verses is the opportunity they’ve been waiting for: to learn how to harness the power of words and use them to pave a path of their own.

 To learn more about Verses and the Community Music School-Detroit, visit cms.msu.edu/detroit

 For more information on making a gift to the College of Music, contact Associate Director of Development Ann Marie Lindley at email@example.com or call (517) 432-4889.Author: Devon Barrett